LightTable/Vim/README.md

 ## Setup

-First, install the `Vim` plugin using the Plugin Manager.
+Install the `Vim` plugin using the Plugin Manager and then run the command `App: Reload behaviors`.
 Vim keybindings only take effect on new files.
 Existing files will need to be reopened.

 ## Mapping Keys